1.1 The Bayes’ rule

 ## [1] "Probability of disease given a positive test is 0.09"

-We observe that despite of having a positive result, the probability of having the disease is low.
-This due to the base rate being tiny.
+We observe that despite having a positive result, the probability of actually having the disease remains low.
+This is due to the base rate being so small.

-Another interesting example, which is at the heart of the origin of the Bayes’ theorem (Thomas Bayes 1763), is related to the existence of God (Stigler 2018).
-The Section X of David Hume’s “An Inquiry concerning Human Understanding, 1748” is named Of Miracles.
-There, Hume argues that when someone claims to have seen a miracle, this is poor evidence it actually happened, since it goes against what we see every day.
-Then, Richard Price, who actually finished and published “An essay towards solving a problem in the doctrine of chances” in 1763 after Bayes died in 1761, argues against Hume saying that there is a huge difference between impossibility as used commonly in conversation and physical impossibility.
-Price used an example of a dice with a million sides, where the former is getting a particular side when throwing this dice, and the latter is getting a side that does not exist.
-In millions throws, the latter case never would occur, but the former eventually would.
+Another interesting example, which lies at the heart of the origin of Bayes’ theorem (Thomas Bayes 1763), is related to the existence of God (Stigler 2018).
+In Section X of David Hume’s “An Inquiry concerning Human Understanding” (1748), titled Of Miracles, Hume argues that when someone claims to have seen a miracle, this provides poor evidence that the event actually occurred, as it contradicts our everyday observations.
+In response, Richard Price, who finished and published “An Essay Towards Solving a Problem in the Doctrine of Chances” in 1763 (after Bayes’ death in 1761), argues against Hume by highlighting the difference between impossibility in casual conversation and physical impossibility.
+Price used an example of a die with a million sides, where impossibility refers to rolling a specific side, and physical impossibility refers to rolling a side that does not exist.
+In millions of throws, the latter would never happen, while the former would eventually occur.

 paste("Probability of resurrection given witness is", sep = " ", PRW)